Veltas/titan-compiler/README.md

 be a statically-typed, ahead-of-time compiled sister language to Lua.
 Converting Lua code to Titan should yield a significant speedup, in some cases approaching the speed of C code.
 Unlike C, Titan is garbage-collected, and has nice high-level programming features such as first-class functions, objects, and generics.
-Unline other statically-typed, garbage-collected languages, Titan is designed to interoperate seamlessly with Lua: Titan's native objects are kept in Lua's garbage-collected heap, and can be traced by Lua's garbage collector.
+Unlike other statically-typed, garbage-collected languages, Titan is designed to interoperate seamlessly with Lua: Titan's native objects are kept in Lua's garbage-collected heap, and can be traced by Lua's garbage collector.
 Titan objects can be passed to Lua code, and Lua objects can be used by Titan code (although with a performance penalty compared to working